Sprout-Informatics/sc-cellementary/02-ssh-vscode-connection.md

 ## Part 7: Install Extensions

-Make sure the following VSCode extensions are installed:
+We will make sure the following VSCode extensions are installed:

 - R
 - Python